Greek Orthodox Church Sells Land In Israel, Worrying Both Israelis And Palestinians

 For years, Irenaios holed himself up in his apartment in the church headquarters in Jerusalem's Old City, refusing to accept his expulsion and afraid he would be locked out if he left the premises.
 A sympathetic Palestinian grocer brought him food, which Irenaios hoisted up to his window by rope.

-A new church leader was appointed, Patriarch Theophilos III, who is now fighting in Israeli court to annul the aforementioned sale, during his predecessor's tenure, of church-owned properties in Jaffa Gate.
-A lower court recently deemed the sale to be proper, and the patriarch is appealing to Israel's Supreme Court.
+A new church leader was appointed, Patriarch Theophilos III, who is fighting in Israeli court to annul the sale of church-owned properties in Jaffa Gate during his predecessor's tenure.
+A lower court recently deemed the sale to be proper, and the patriarch is appealing to Israeli Supreme Court.

 But Theophilos is now on the defensive.
-News first broke this summer about additional land deals – which he personally approved.
+News first broke this summer about additional land deals, which he personally approved.

 More details about the land deals have been reported in the Israeli press in recent weeks and months.